-The Company sells its products primarily through a direct sales force and to a lesser extent through a combination of sales agents and independent distributors.
-The Company's revenue consists primarily of the sale of its Barostim, which consists of two implantable components: a pulse generator and a stimulation lead.
+We sell our products primarily through a direct sales force and to a lesser extent through a combination of sales agents and independent distributors.
+Our revenue consists primarily of the sale of our Barostim, which consists of two implantable components: a pulse generator and a stimulation lead.

 Under Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC 606"), revenue is recognized when a customer obtains control of promised goods or services, in an amount that reflects the consideration that the entity expects to receive in exchange for those goods or services.
-To determine revenue recognition for arrangements that an entity determines are within the scope of ASC 606, the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligation.
-The Company only applies the five-step model to contracts when it is probable that the Company will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
-The Company recognizes net revenue on product sales when the customer obtains control of the Company's product, which generally occurs at a point in time upon delivery based on the contractual shipping terms of a contract.
+To determine revenue recognition for arrangements that an entity determines are within the scope of ASC 606, we perform the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
+We only apply the five-step model to contracts when it is probable that we will collect the consideration we are entitled to in exchange for the goods or services it transfers to the customer.
+We recognize net revenue on product sales, adjusted for any applicable estimates of variable consideration, when the customer obtains control of our product, which generally occurs at a point in time upon delivery based on the contractual shipping terms of a contract.
+All our contracts have a single performance obligation and our payment terms with customers are generally between 30 and 90 days.
+Variable consideration related to certain customer rebates is estimated based on the amounts expected to be paid based on the agreement with the customer.